 How To Make Lazy Cake

-Roll into a tight log and seal with the plastic wrap, then wrap again with foil.
+Roll into a tight log and seal with plastic wrap.

 Refrigerate overnight or freeze for not less than 3 hours.
-Slice and enjoy.
+Slice with a sharp knife and enjoy.

 Tips And Tricks